TheCandidStartup/TheCandidStartup.github.io/_drafts/component-test-playwright-vitest.md

 Playwright also has an [experimental component testing feature](https://playwright.dev/docs/test-components).
 Your test starts with mounting a component (using the `mount` API) which you then interact with.
 This is equivalent to the `render` API in Vitest.

 You need to add quite a lot of supporting scaffolding to your project
-  * A `playwright/index.html` file uses to render the component during testing
+  * A `playwright/index.html` file used to render the component during testing
   * A `playwright/index.ts` file which sets up the environment for testing, for example including stylesheets and injecting code into the page
   * [Component Stories](https://playwright.dev/docs/test-components#test-stories) which initialize your component with any complex props needed.
 The component runs in the browser so your test code can only pass plain JavaScript objects and primitive types to it.
 Instead of mounting the component directly, you mount a wrapper object which takes care of any complex configuration.